Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

 |75% |         42|         23.0|          8.0|        70|
 |90% |         81|         39.1|         14.0|       107|

-Twenty-five percent of orders take forty two seconds or more.
-This appears to be the biggest _problem_.
-It would be more accurate to say that this is the process component that likely causes the most variance in the system.
+Twenty-five percent of orders take forty-two seconds or more.
+These long order times appear to be the biggest _problem_.
+It would be more accurate to say that this process component likely causes the most variance in the system.
 Let's construct our simulation by looking at a probability table of the observations.
 We can build a function to create a table with a little extra information.
-It would also be beneficial to have a little more data.
-One day of transactions could certainly create some sample-size issues.
+It would also be beneficial to have more data.
+One day of transactions could undoubtedly create some sample-size issues.
 Let's simulate a few thousand results.
-We'll pretend that we have been collecting information for a couple of weeks.
+We'll pretend that we have been collecting information for weeks.
 Keep in mind that this could also cause other problems.
-If you were using regression here you might want to consider a _mixed effects_ ^[https://en.wikipedia.org/wiki/Mixed_model] model.
+If you were using regression here, you might want to consider a _mixed effects_ ^[https://en.wikipedia.org/wiki/Mixed_model] model.

-Since total time is composed of the three process components, we can be sure that a regression should work pretty well in terms of explaining variance.
-If we regressed on this data the model should look amazing.
+Since total time comprises the three numerical process components, regression should explain variance well.
+If we regressed on this data, the model should look amazing.
 Let's try it.

 ```r